wesmith4/bitsWS/content/post/digitizing-DO/index.md

 ## A Digital Transformation

-I was very fortunate to join the officers team at a time when Davidson Outdoors was undergoing some radical *updates* in our operations.
+I was very fortunate to join the officers team at a time when Davidson Outdoors was undergoing some radical updates in our operations.
 In the last year, many processes such as trip sign-ups, payments, and feedback were transitioning to a G-Suite setup with a master spreadsheet accepting input from live forms.
+This was largely due to the dedication and prowess of Wilson Goode, who made great personal efforts to make DO run more efficiently.
+As I began to construct the budgeting and accounting tool for running the Treasury, it only made sense to use the same G-Suite infrastructure, both for collaboration and consolidation of information.